Bacchus Residents

 Socialising:

 Some jirds can become very well accustomed to their handlers/owners.
 Be sure to handle them with care as most jirds have a powerful bite.
-In our experience, however, few wish to bite you.
+In our experience, few wish to bite you.
+It is also important as an owner of a particularly exotic pet that you're able to monitor them for any changes in behaviour and ensure you have a suitable veterinarian to hand.
+It's vital your veterinarian is exotic savvy and has an interest in the animal being treated.

 Socialising with other jirds depends entirely on the type of jird you're keeping.
 It's important you thoroughly research if your desired species of jird can cohabit.
 Some species can or can't cohabit depending on gender, so you must be very confident that you know what you're doing.